Context

 Structure

-The old product and brand had a fragmented structure, so we took action and constructed libraries, styles and components.
+The old product and brand had a seamless structure, so we took action and constructed libraries, styles and components.

 We followed a consistent methodology for file organisation, covering all different products using the same language and logic.
 The covered areas included: